 The evidence that NDMA causes cancer is overwhelming.
-No defendant in the Zantac lawsuits will dispute that this contaminant is a carcinogen.
+No Zantac lawsuit defendant will dispute that this contaminant is a carcinogen.
 NDMA has repeatedly caused cancer in basically every single animal lab test performed on it over the last 40 years.
 NDMA is listed as a potent human carcinogen by the World Health Organization (WHO), the International Agency for Research on Cancer (IARC), the U.S. Environmental Protection Agency (EPA) and various other organizations.
 The CDC has always pointed out the risks of NDMA even at relatively low doses.
 Most recently studies by WHO have definitively linked NDMA to gastric and colorectal cancer.
 Calling this contaminant a "probable carcinogen" is dramatically understating the case.

 Over the years, the presence of NDMA in consumer products has prompted massive safety recalls, both voluntary and at the direction of the FDA.
 The most recent round of NDMA contamination recalls impacted the popular blood pressure drug, Valsartan.
 In the summer of 2018, several Chinese manufacturers of generic Valsartan discovered that their drug compounds were contaminated with unsafe levels of NDMA.
 The NDMA contamination was caused by a change in the manufacturing process and led to a massive recall of generic Valsartan.

 The discovery of NDMA in generic Valsartan in 2018 caught the attention of Valisure, a pharmaceutical lab in Connecticut that performs quality testing on consumer drugs.
 In the spring of 2019, Valisure decided to perform independent testing of various antacid drugs because of prior reports suggesting that they might contain NDMA.
 The results of this testing came as a shock to many.
 But is should not have.
 Ranitidine was suspected back in the 1980s of reacting with nitrite in the stomach to make NDMA.